KatyTaylor/sanger-lims/README.md

 9) Run java -jar LIMS_app.jar
 10) The program should start and you should be prompted for user input

+To run tests, I followed the below steps:

+1) Open project in Eclipse IDE
+2) Right-click on the src folder in the Package Explorer
+3) Click Run As > JUnit Test

 # Assumptions

 1) Barcodes are unique across all tubes, not just within sample tubes and library tubes.